Is Greek Food Low Carb? The Ultimate Guide

 You can enjoy gyro meat, which is typically low in carbs, but avoid the pita bread it’s traditionally served with.
 Opt for serving the gyro over a salad or wrapped in lettuce to keep it low carb.

-Can Mediterranean Diet Be Low-Carb?
+Can the Mediterranean Diet Be Low-Carb?

 Do You Lose More Weight on a Keto or Mediterranean Diet?